 1. Automotive & Transportation

-The transportation industry is one of the most rapidly growing areas where data science has made a significant impact and will continue to do so in the coming years.
+The transportation industry is one of the most exponentially growing areas where data science has made a significant impact.
+And it will continue to do so in the coming years.
 Today’s automobiles are not only equipped with simple sensors to monitor fuel consumption, engine performance, or tire pressure, but also advanced technologies such as motorized driver seats and self-parking features.

-The opportunity in the transportation industry is tremendous as companies will be able to do much more when they understand their customers’ dealerships better with the help of data science.
+The opportunity in the transportation industry is tremendous.
+Companies will be able to do much more when they understand their customers’ dealerships better with the help of data science.

-For instance, we can see the uses of data science in autonomous vehicles which require real-time processing and decision making based on sensory data generated from different sensors installed in the vehicle.
+For instance, we can see the uses of data science in autonomous vehicles.
+They require real-time processing and decision-making based on sensory data generated from different sensors installed in the vehicle.
 Companies like Tesla and Uber are already using data algorithms to create driverless cars that reduce accidents and save lives.

 Additionally, data science can be used to design intelligent traffic systems that use predictive analytics to reduce travel time and increase driver safety.

-Data science is being used in many different healthcare applications, ranging from clinical decision support systems to wearable devices.
+Data science is being applied in many different healthcare eras, ranging from clinical decision support systems to wearable devices.
 Healthcare can greatly benefit from data analysis in terms of research, patient monitoring, and diagnostics.

 For instance, doctors use data science to get accurate diagnoses for cancer patients based on their medical history, family health background, etc. In addition, they can also prescribe the most suitable treatment for a particular patient at a given time.

 To make these advancements, hospitals need more data than what they typically generate internally.
-This has led to partnerships between the healthcare industry and the technology industry where hospitals share their data with third-party companies such as Google, Microsoft & IBM who use data science to identify trends and patterns in areas such as drug prescription and disease surveillance.
+This requires hospitals to share their data with third-party technology companies like Google, Microsoft & IBM.
+These companies will use data science to identify trends and patterns in areas such as drug prescription and disease surveillance.